-Once you create your donation product and you add it to a post or a page, your customers who view it from the front end of your website will see a field where they can enter the amount they would like to donate.
-Once the customer has entered the amount, they can then click to make the payment with their PayPal account or credit or debit card.
+Once you create your donation product and you add it to a post or a page, your customers who view it from the front end of your website will see a payment button.
+In our example, we titled our button ‘Donate Today’.
+When the customer clicks on your ‘Popup/Modal Button’, the minimum amount you have chosen will be the default amount in the pricing box.
+They can choose to pay that amount, or simply override it with an amount higher than the minimum amount.
+The customer will then be able to make the payment with their PayPal account or credit or debit card.
 The checkout flow is the same for a donation as it is for a regular payment.

-If you use a template shortcode, your visitor will see more details about the donation.
+If you use a template shortcode as we have in our screenshots, your visitor will see more details about the donation.
 You may like to use the description field of the product to outline what the donation will be used for.
 Explaining the cause in detail will increase the chances of receiving a donation.

 How Can I Keep Track of the Donations?

 Every time a visitor makes a donation on your website, it will come through as a transaction in the ‘Orders‘ menu found under ‘WP Express Checkout‘.
 You can search your orders by the name of the product to display all of the donations.